phscherer/seushow/README.md

 # Seu Show!
 (Work in progress)
-App for fans of movies and television series.
+App for movie and series fans.

 ## Build and Run